 What items must be included on my system?

-Hunter electronic controllers have the capabilities to meet the needs of today’s sophisticated, water conscious landscape designs.
+Hunter electronic controllers have the capability to meet the needs of today’s sophisticated, water conscious landscape designs.
 In addition, they can be programmed to apply water in short cycles, preventing run-off in the most steeply sloped areas.

 Spray sprinkler bodies are commonly available in various sizes, the difference being the height that the spray apparatus or nozzle is lifted above the body of the head.
-The high-pop-up models are used for flower and shrubbery bed areas where risers might be unsightly or subject to damage from passerby.
+The high-pop-up models are used for flower and shrubbery bed areas where risers might be unsightly or subject to damage from passersby.

 These sprinklers are larger devices that are used in open, uninterrupted spaces that allow water to be dispersed 25 to 30 feet or more.
-These heads typically pop-up during use and retract after operation in lawns or other areas with foot traffic.
+The heads typically pop-up during use and retract after operation in lawns or other areas with foot traffic.
 They are also available in fixed (non-pop-up) versions for use on risers in large planting areas.

 Hunter rotary sprinklers operate on a gear-drive technology.
 Water turns a small turbine in the base of the unit which drives a series of gears, causing the head to rotate.
 The gear drive mechanism is sealed from dirt and debris, and operates without the irritating clatter of traditional impact sprinklers.

 Gear driven rotors are easy to adjust and factory sealed to keep contaminants out.
 Although the individual rotor unit is several times more costly than a spray head, its wider spacing capabilities means fewer heads are needed to cover a given area.